 The Science of Cold Sculpting Stubborn Fat Bulges

 CoolSculpting is a fat freezing treatment that reduces fat cells with the aid of a process called Cryolipolysis.
 When you break down the word, it translates to cold-induced + fat cell + death and removal.
-Cold Sculpt treatments are possible because our fat cells cannot tolerate freezing temperatures, unlike the outer layer of our skin.
+Cold Sculpt treatments are possible because our fat cells cannot tolerate freezing temperatures, unlike the cells in our skin.

 The ColdSculpt Process

-During the ColdSculpt process, your CoolSculpting technicianwill use a Cool Sculpt machine.
-The machines use proprietary applicators explicitly made for the target section of the body.
+During the ColdSculpt process, your CoolSculpting technician uses a Cool Sculpt machine.
+The machines use proprietary applicators explicitly made to target specific sections of the body.
 There are smaller applicators that apply to the chin or arm areas, and there are larger applicators that apply to the abdomen or thighs.

 Related article: How much does CoolSculpting cost >>

-The applicators target the specific areas on the body and administer consistent cooling technology.
-The process helps the cooling technique to target fat cells below the skin’s surface.
-When the fat cells are frozen, the membrane of the cells rupturess and dies.
-Once dead, the fat cells no longer do its job of storing fat and arethe cell releases from the body as waste.
+The applicators administer consistent cooling technology.
+The process targets fat cells below the skin’s surface.
+When the fat cells are frozen, the membrane of the cells ruptures and die.
+Once dead, the fat cells can no longer do its job of storing fat and are excreted from the body as waste.
 The fat cells cannot grow back after it exits the body.
 This fact is how ColdSculpt results give you a more sculpted, slim body that is long-lasting.

 Related article: What is CoolSculpting >>